donbright/earcutr/README.md

 top of a Rust Vector, so that there is no unsafe code, and no reference cycles.
-This does not use Rc, Box, Arc, etc. The pointers in normal Linked List Node code have been replaced by integers which index into a single Vector of Nodes stored in LinkedLists struct..
+This does not use Rc, Box, Arc, etc. The pointers in normal Linked List Node code have been replaced by integers which index into a single Vector of Nodes stored in LinkedLists struct.

-#### Tests, Benchmarks
+## Tests, Benchmarks

 To run tests: